A subsidiary of CronBlocks · Engineering Insights for Serious Practitioners

 Technology: The New Colonialism

-Alexander the Great built one of history’s largest empires in barely a decade.
-The Mongols forged one of the most expansive contiguous land empire the world had ever seen.
-The British Empire... it ruled so much of the planet that the sun supposedly never set on it.
-Separated by centuries, these powers shared something in common: Control something critical that others depend on, and power follows.
-For the most part of history, that shared thinking to control translated into large and professional armies, naval fleets, seaports, trade routes, and vast occupied territories.
-However, power lies where you think it lies.
-And with the passage of time, coming to modern times, it has increased its flow through different media.
-Now, empires don't often intend to arrive with soldiers.
-The control has moved its means to subtle ways and largely lies in software, semiconductors, cloud platforms, and digital infrastructure.
-Colonialism, in essence, did not disappear.
-It has simply evolved.
-R...
+Empires no longer arrive with armies.
+Yet, they do come.
+In modern days, with software, semiconductors, cloud platforms, and export controls.
+Implying, colonialism didn't disappear — it evolved into a much more sophisticated, invisible, and arguably more durable form of possession and control. — 12 min read Alexander the Great built one of history's largest empires in barely a decade.
+The Mongols forged the most expansive contiguous land empire the world had ever seen.
+The British Empire ruled so much of the planet that the sun supposedly never set on it.
+Separated by centuries, all such powers shared something in common: control something critical that others depend on, and the power shall follow.
+For most of history, that formula to control translated into professional armies, naval fleets, seaports, trade routes, and vast occupied territories under direct control.
+In-short, physical domination of the physical world persi...